nrj5k/AI/README.md

 * Lose%: 64.0
 * Draw%: 4.2

-in general.
+In general.
 Once again reinstating the fact that if you do not know how to gamble. *DONT!*